 The Valve Index boasts some of the best visuals of any mainstream, commercially available HMD, with a display resolution equaling the Vive Pro, Quest, and Odyssey+ but paired with a 120Hz refresh rate (up to 144Hz in a currently unsupported, experimental mode).
 The FOV, at 130°, is also best-in-class, and there's virtually no detectable screen door effect inside the headset.

-Read the full Valve Index review.
+Read our full Valve Index review.

 The HTC Vive Cosmos Elite is designed to address some of the original HTC Vive Cosmos problems while maintaining that model's core specifications.
 The dual 4.3-inch 1440 x 1700 displays running at 90 Hz really are worth holding on to.
 The Cosmos Elite comes bundled with Half-Life: Alyx and 6-months of Viveport Infinity subscription, which at the very least means there are lots of things to try out with your new headset.